akeneo/pim-helpcenter/content/updates/2020-10/5-New-filters-for-rules-conditions.md

 ![The new filters in action](../img/new-filters-for-rules-conditions.png)

-Condition filters enable you to narrow down the product selection for a given rule.
+Condition filters enable you to narrow down the targeted products for a rule.
 The more precise your rule conditions, the faster it will be run.
 So don't hesitate to use those new filters.

 ::: more
 [How to manage your rules?](../articles/manage-your-rules.html)